ethan-wit/ethan-wit.github.io/sec_fund_data_extractor.md

 ---

-CRUD app that extracts mutual fund data from SEC filings; written in Python, with a sqlite database.
+CLI app that extracts mutual fund data from SEC filings; written in Python, with a sqlite database.

 ---